Boating Accidents in Houston and The Woodlands

 With numerous lakes and proximity to the Gulf, boating accidents in Houston, The Woodlands, and Lake Conroe occur fairly frequently.
 Of course, you’re much less likely to get into a boating accident in Houston than a car accident in Houston, but when boating accidents do occur, they can be especially devastating.

 Grimes & Fertitta are boat accident lawyers in Houston and The Woodlands who represent individuals involved in boat accidents that were caused by a person’s or a company’s negligence.
+(Read more about types of negligence.)
 As a personal injury law firm, we’ve earned a reputation for handling tough boat accident cases (including those involving wrongful death) with integrity and humanity.

 If you or a loved one was recently injured in a boat accident in Texas, chances are that you’re buried in unexpected medical expenses.
 And while your insurance company may give you some compensation, they probably won’t give you and your family what you need and deserve.

 To get your case off to the right start, call us at 713-224-7644 or contact us online today.
 All consultations are free; we work on a contingency basis, so we don’t get paid until you get justice.